AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/effects/shape-generator.md

 -   Control the speed of the shape using the left hand wheel

--   Control the size of the shape using the middle wheel *(right hand wheel on Pearl Expert)*
+-   Control the size of the shape using the middle wheel

 -   The size and speed is shown above the wheels on the display